 Change text at P368 L11 as follow

 Upon receipt of an MLME-TDD-SECTOR-SWITCH.request primitive, a DMG STA shall send to the peer STA indicated by the PeerSTAAddress parameter an Announce frame of subtype Action with a TDD Route element that includes a TDD Sector Setting subelement with the Set Sector Request subfield set to 1.
 This is referred to as a TDD sector switch request message.
-Messages with Set Sector Response subfield set to 1 and messages with Set Sector Acknowledge subfield set to 1 are referred to as TDD sector response and TDD sector acknowledge messages, respectively.
+Messages with Set Sector Response subfield set to 1 and messages with Set Sector Acknowledge subfield set to 1 are referred to as TDD sector switch response and TDD sector switch acknowledge messages, respectively.
 A STA shall not set to 1 more than one subfield of the TDD Sector Setting Control field in a given transmitted element.

 Change text at P369 L13 as follow

 The Revert Timestamp subfield in the TDD Sector Setting subelement shall be set to the value of the SectorRevertTimestamp parameter of the request primitive.
-The Revert Timestamp subfield value shall be set to a time value that allows the responder at least three retransmissions of a TDD sector response message, for the case the responder does not receive the TDD sector acknowledge message from the initiator, plus time to allow the initiator at least three retransmissions of a TDD sector acknowledge message, for the case the initiator does not receive the Ack frame from the responder.
+The Revert Timestamp subfield value shall be set to a time value that allows the responder at least three retransmissions of a TDD sector switch response message, for the case the responder does not receive the TDD sector switch acknowledge message from the initiator, plus time to allow the initiator at least three retransmissions of a TDD sector acknowledge message, for the case the initiator does not receive the Ack frame from the responder.

 Change text at P369 L37 as follow

 Send to the initiator a TDD sector switch response message by transmitting an Announce frame of subtype Action No Ack with the same Sector Setting subelement that was received by the responder, except that the Set Sector Request subfield shall be set to 0 and the Set Sector Response subfield shall be set to 1.
-The TDD sector switch message should be sent at the earliest TDD slot occurring after the time indicated by the value of the Switch Timestamp subfield.
+The TDD sector switch response message should be sent at the earliest TDD slot occurring after the time indicated by the value of the Switch Timestamp subfield.

 Change text at P369 L43 as follow

-An initiator transmitting a TDD sector switch request message shall perform the following:

-Issue an MLME-TDD-SECTOR-SWITCH.indication primitive with the ResponderTXAntennaID, ResponderRXAntennaID, InitiatorTXAntennaID, InitiatorRXAntennaID, ResponderTXSectorID,

-ResponderRXSectorID, InitiatorTXSectorID and InitiatorRXSectorID parameters of the primitive set to, respectively, the Responder TX Antenna ID, Responder RX Antenna ID, Initiator TX Antenna ID, Initiator RX Antenna ID, Responder TX Sector ID, Responder RX Sector ID, Initiator TX Sector ID and Initiator RX Sector ID subfields in the TDD Sector Setting subelement that was sent in the respective TDD sector switch request message.

-Set its receive and transmit antenna configuration corresponding to the Initiator TX Antenna ID, Initiator TX Sector ID, Initiator RX Antenna ID and Initiator RX Sector ID subfield values, respectively, at the time indicated by the value of the Switch Timestamp subfield.
+An initiator transmitting a TDD sector switch request message shall set its receive and transmit antenna configuration corresponding to the Initiator TX Antenna ID, Initiator TX Sector ID, Initiator RX Antenna ID and Initiator RX Sector ID subfield values, respectively, at the time indicated by the value of the Switch Timestamp subfield.

 Change text at P370 L16 as follow

-A responder receiving a TDD sector switch acknowledge message before the time indicated by the Revert Timestamp value shall issue an MLME-TDD-SECTOR-SWITCH.confirm primitive.
+A responder receiving a TDD sector switch acknowledge message before the time indicated by the Revert Timestamp value shall issue an MLME-TDD-SECTOR-SWITCH.indication primitive.
 The TXAntennaID, RXAntennaID, TXSectorID and RXSectorID parameters of the primitive shall be set to the new transmit DMG antenna and sector index and to the receive DMG antenna and sector indexes, respectively, and the ResultCode parameter shall be set to SUCCESS.

 Change text at P370 L26 as follow

-A responder that did not receive a TDD sector switch acknowledge message in response to a transmitted TDD sector switch response message should retransmit the TDD sector switch message before the time indicated by the Revert Timestamp subfield value.
+A responder that did not receive a TDD sector switch acknowledge message in response to a transmitted TDD sector switch response message should retransmit the TDD sector switch response message before the time indicated by the Revert Timestamp subfield value.

 Change text at P370 L32 as follow